Designation Hierarchy in A Private Limited Company

 1. Limited Liability: One of the fundamental benefits of a private limited company is limited liability protection.
 This means that investors’ resources are separate from the organization’s liabilities.
 Suppose the organization suffers financial losses or legal issues.
 In that case, investors’ liability is limited to the amount they have invested in the company.

 2. Shareholders: A private limited company has investors who own portions of the organization.
-These offers address the proprietorship interest and can be moved or offered subject to specific limitations framed in the organization’s articles of affiliation.
+These offers address the proprietorship interest and can be moved or offered subject to specific limitations framed in the organisation’s articles of incorporation.

 3. Directors: A private limited company is overseen by the investors’ names.
 The directors are liable for everyday activities, navigation, and compliance with lawful and administrative necessities.